It's not as crazy as you think.

 How will the land be used?

-Will there be trails?
-Would the gate remain?
-Would the easement road providing access to top-of-mountain homes be improved?
-Could people walk their dogs up there?
-Because we have partnered with the MRCA to own and manage the land as open space, those decisions will be made by the MRCA subject to public input . . . some of which we are gathering now.
+Because we have partnered with the MRCA to own and manage the land as open space, decisions about access to the land will be made by the MRCA subject to public input, some of which we are gathering now.
 The bottom line is that this mountain will be removed from threat of development.
 It will remain open space and wildlife habitat.
 Human use, by definition, will be limited and regulated by the MRCA, just as they do with the other thousands of acres of open space they manage.

 Where is the business plan/proposal for this project?